 Jesus had scores of unsaved friends.
 Wait a minute!
 All of His friends were unsaved.
-Jesus was sent to an unsaved world, in order to live in it, engage it, and serve it, for the purpose of converting it (Philippians 2:5-11).
-His missionary efforts in our culture are legend.
-There have been books written about how He lived in the world, while not overcome by the world.
+Jesus came to an unsaved world, to live in it, engage it, and serve it, to convert it (Philippians 2:5-11).
+His missionary efforts in our culture are a legend.
+There have been books written about how He lived in the world while not overcome by the world.

 Your home is a laboratory.
-You should be continually stretching (challenging) your children so you can understand them better, in order to teach them more effectively.
-If you have more than one child, then you know very well about their uniqueness, which is why you cannot do cookie-cutter parenting.
+You should be continually stretching (challenging) your children so you can understand them better, to teach them more effectively.
+If you have more than one child, you know very well about their uniqueness, which is why you cannot do cookie-cutter parenting.

 For example, to say that alcohol is evil and you’ll go to hell if you drink it is fear-motivated parental ignorance.
 While you may bind the conscience of one child, and he treats alcohol like a plague all of his life, your next child may not be so motivated.
 Children need loving instruction, not fear tactics.

 Each child needs your time, nurturing, instruction, and biblical clarity.
 You do this by talking to them, asking them all kinds of questions, while motivating them according to how God has made them (Proverbs 22:6).
 You discern where each child is spiritually, mentally, and emotionally.
-You seek to discern their theological awareness and their acumen to pick up on theological truths.
+You seek to determine their theological awareness and their intuition to pick up on scriptural truths.

-With these kinds of assessments, you begin plotting a trajectory (in your mind) that will (1) lead them to the cross, and (2) then into the culture.
+With these kinds of assessments, you begin plotting a trajectory (in your mind) that will (1) lead them to the cross, and (2) into the culture.
 Christ came to where we were.
-He converted us to His way of thinking, and then told us to go into all the world (Matthew 28:19-20; Luke 24:49).
+He converted us to His way of thinking and told us to go into all the world (Matthew 28:19-20; Luke 24:49).

-If your child succeeds, then you will want to discern any self-righteous or arrogant issues.
-Success is a great opportunity to identify, isolate, and affirm humility.
-The test of prosperity is a wonderful opportunity to parent.
+If your child succeeds, you will want to discern any self-righteous or arrogant issues.
+Success is an excellent opportunity to identify, isolate, and affirm humility.
+The test of prosperity is a beautiful opportunity to parent.

-Failure and success are what their future life will look like.
+Failure and success is a picture of their future life.
 They will win; they will lose.
-You have an amazing opportunity to walk them through these things right now, while equipping them to live well in the future, in God’s world.
+You have a fantastic opportunity to walk them through these things right now, while equipping them to live well in the future, in God’s world.

-Sheltering is an important part of parenting.
-Parents understand this, but sheltering and fear-based protection should never be the beginning and the end of your child’s life.
-If it is, then your children will be culturally confused and spiritually tempted when their time comes to stand without your guidance.
+Sheltering is an essential part of parenting.
+Parents understand this but sheltering and fear-based protection should never be the beginning and the end of your child’s life.
+If it is, your children will be culturally confused and spiritually tempted when their time comes to stand without your guidance.

 It may seem wise (and convenient) to shelter your children.
-But if you do, then beware: You’ll be hard-pressed to know them the way they need to be known, and while you have the opportunity to train them.
-You will learn your children when they are tested.
+But if you do, beware: You’ll be hard-pressed to know them the way you need to know them, and while you have the opportunity to train them.
+You will learn your children when the testing comes.
 It’s better to create those tests while they are with you rather than waiting for them to leave you, and they are floundering in their culture.

 One of the ways we have equipped our children for the future is by connecting them with adults.
 They have been socializing with adults ever since they could socialize.
 We understood how we had less than two decades to instruct them, and how they would possibly have 70+ plus years in an adult world, so we strategically and appropriately gave them a few adults to play with while they were young.

-Getting “adult reps” in while they are young is a good idea.
+Getting “adult reps” while they are young is a good idea.

-My hope is that you will ask the Spirit to illuminate your mind with some practical ways you can prepare your child to live well in his future life.
+I hope that you will ask the Spirit to illuminate your mind with some practical ways you can prepare your child to live well in his future life.
 Parenting is hard work.
 Duh!
-This is why your first call to action is to ask God how to proceed.
+This challenge is why your first call to action is to ask God how to proceed.
 Each situation, family, and child are different.

 Though I do not believe what we did is best for you, here are some of the things we have done with our children.
 These things have worked for us, as we’ve tried to live in the grace, wisdom, and courage of preparing our children for the future.

 Systematic Theology (ST) – We began teaching our children ST by the time they were four and five years old.
-Concepts like omnipotence, omniscience, omnipresence, anthropomorphic expressions, hypostatic union, etc.
+Specific theological concepts like omnipotence, omniscience, omnipresence, anthropomorphic expressions, hypostatic union, etc.

-Cultural language – Around eleven/twelve years of age, I began teaching them a theology of language, while introducing them to the culture’s version of the language (cursing).
-This also included motivations of the heart.
+Cultural Language – Around eleven/twelve years of age, I began teaching them a theology of language, while introducing them to the culture’s version of the language (cursing).
+This training also included motivations of the heart.